paramdesai321/Kernel-Simulator/README.md

 **NOTE**: These algorithms are only designed for a Magnetic Disk, and would not work for the state-of-the-art Solid State Drives, beacuse they do not have moving parts.

+##  Disk Scheduling / IO Scheduling

+Disk scheduling is done by operating systems to schedule I/O requests arriving for the disk.
+Multiple I/O requests may arrive by different processes and only one I/O request can be served at a time by the disk controller.
+Thus other I/O requests need to wait in the waiting queue and need to be scheduled.

+I have used to four disk scheduling in the program:
+1. First-in-first-out (FIFO)
+2. Shortest seek time first (SSTF)
+3. Scan
+4. Circular Scan(C-Scan)